Sian Proctor: Science communication

 She is an international speaker, communicating about science education, leadership, spacial simulations, sustainable foods and diversity in science.
 Furthermore, she has given several TEDx Talks.
 In 2025, her space flown pressure suit has been put on display at the Smithsonian Air and Space Museum in Washington DC.

 Art

 Proctor is a life-long artist, painter, and poet.
-She is a noted Afrofurist artist, working in digital, multi-media, and painting mediums.
+She is a noted Afrofuturist artist, working in digital, multi-media, and painting mediums.
 Proctor is known for her expressions of connection, source, and the divine that she calls AfroGaia.
 Following her spaceflight, her work frequently makes reference to and is inspired by the space orbit phenomenon of sunlight reflecting off the Earth and back into space and onto spacecraft and astronauts in orbit known as Earthlight.
 She is an artist-in-residence at Arizona State University.
 While aboard the orbiting Crew Dragon spaceship, she became the first African-American to paint in space.